splunk/observability-workshop/docs/module3/vm.md

 ### Lab Summary

 1. Deploy SignalFx Smart Agent via install script on a VM
-1. Confirm the Smart Agent is working and sending data
+2. Confirm the Smart Agent is working and sending data
 3. Stop the agent on the VM

 ---

 ### 1. Deploy SignalFx Smart Agent via install script on a VM

 You will need to obtain your Access Token from the SignalFx UI once Kubernetes is running.
 You can find your Access Token by clicking on your profile icon on the top right of the SignalFx UI.
-Then select _**Organisation Settings → Access Tokens**_.
+Then select _**Organization Settings → Access Tokens**_.
 Expand the Default token, then click on _**Show Token**_ to expose your token.
 Later in the lab you can come back here and click the _**Copy**_ button which will copy it to your clipboard  so you can paste it when you need to provide an access token in the lab.
 ![Access Token](../images/module3/m1-l4-access-token.png)

 You will also need to obtain the name of the Realm for your SignalFx account.
 Click on the profile icon again, but this time select 'My Profile'.
 The Ream can be found in the middle of the page within the Organizations section.
 In this example it is `us1`.